garciart/machine-learning-raspberry-pi/README.md

    ![Smart Sensor Animation](README/smart_sensor.gif "Smart Sensor Animation")

-   - Test the Sensors (Optional) - First, we will make sure all the sensors and actuators work.
-In our case, the sensor is the DHT-11, and the actuators are the two LEDs and the RGB LCD.
+   - **Test the Sensors (Optional)** - First, we will make sure all the sensors and actuators work.
+In our case, the sensor is the DHT-11, and the actuators are the two LEDs, and the RGB LCD (which started crapping out on us).
 For production, you may remove this code if you like.

-   - Prepare the Model: Next, we will train all the classifiers as we did in sl_example.py.
+   - **Prepare the Model:** Next, we will train all the classifiers as we did in sl_example.py.
 We will then pick the most accurate classifier for our model and retrain it against the whole data set.
 You will not get the same classifier all the time; during our test runs, we used the Extra Trees, the Gradient Boosting, and the Random Forest classifiers.

-   - Check the Model (Optional): This is another optional step; We will check the accuracy of the selected model against some sample data.
+   - **Check the Model (Optional):** This is another optional step; We will check the accuracy of the selected model against some sample data.
 By the way, even though the data is unlabeled, we know what the resulting predictions should be.
 Once again, for production, you may remove this code if you like.

-   - Collect Sensor Data: This is GrovePi specific code.
+   - **Collect Sensor Data:** This is GrovePi specific code.
 We collect three samples of temperature and humidity from the DHT sensor, reformat it into a list of tuples, and send it for processing.

-   - Process Sensor Data: Here, we run the collected data against the selected model.
+   - **Process Sensor Data:** Here, we run the collected data against the selected model.
 We collect the results, average them together, and make a determination of the conditions in the room based on the ASHRAE 7-point scale for thermal comfort.

-   - Finally, we shutdown the sensors and actuators to extend their working life.
+   - **Shutdown:** Finally, we shutdown the sensors and actuators to extend their working life.

    - Here are the results of a sample run: